Partially Identified Rankings from Pairwise Interactions: Abstract

 \section{Abstract}

 This paper considers the problem of ranking objects based on their latent merits using data from pairwise interactions.
-Existing approaches rely on the restrictive assumption that all the interactions are either observed or missed randomly.
-We investigate what can be inferred about rankings when this assumption is relaxed.
-First, we demonstrate that in parametric models, such as the popular Bradley-Terry-Luce model, rankings are point-identified if and only if the tournament graph is connected.
-Second, we show that in nonparametric models based on strong stochastic transitivity, rankings in a connected tournament are only partially identified.
-Finally, we propose two statistical tests to determine whether a ranking belongs to the identified set.
-One test is valid in finite samples but computationally intensive, while the other is easy to implement and valid asymptotically.
-We illustrate our procedure using Brazilian employer-employee data to test whether male and female workers rank firms differently when making job transitions.
+We allow for incomplete observation of these interactions and study what can be inferred about rankings in such settings.
+First, we show that identification of the ranking depends on a trade-off between the tournament graph and the interaction function: in parametric models, such as the Bradley-Terry-Luce, rankings are point identified even with sparse graphs, whereas nonparametric models require dense graphs.
+Second, moving beyond point identification, we characterize the identified set in the nonparametric model under any tournament structure and represent it through moment inequalities.
+Finally, we propose a likelihood-based statistic to test whether a ranking belongs to the identified set.
+We study two testing procedures: one is finite-sample valid but computationally intensive; the other is easy to implement and valid asymptotically.
+We illustrate our results using Brazilian employer-employee data to study how workers rank firms when moving across jobs.

 \end{spacing}

 KEYWORDS: rankings, stochastic transitivity, pairwise interactions.

 JEL classification codes: C12, C14.